PhilipGibbs/Lebesgue/References.md

 # References related to Lebesgue's Universal Covering Problem
 in chronolohical order

+### H.W.E.
+Jung J. "Über die kleinste Kugel die eine räumliche Figur einschliesst" Reine Agnew Math 123 (1901) 241-257
+A circle of radius 1/sqrt(3) is a universal cover of area 1.047

 ### Henri Lebesgue (1914), *Letter to Julius Pal*, described in (Pal 1920)
 In this letter Henri Pal proposed his universal covering problem

 ### J. Pál, (1920). "Über ein elementares Variationsproblem".
 Danske Mat.-Fys.
 Meddelelser III.
 2.
-Pal reported the problem posed to him by Lebesgue and set the first upper bound with a cover of area 0.84529946
+Pal reported the problem posed to him by Lebesgue and set the first upper bound with a cover of area 0.84529946 He also set a lower bound using the combination of a circle and triangle at 0.8257

 ### R. Sprague, (1936). "Über ein elementares Variationsproblem".
 Matematiska Tidsskrift Ser.
 B: 96–99
-Sprague showed that a region of Pal's cover can be removed reducing the area to 0.844137708436
+Sprague showed that a region of Pal's cover can be removed reducing the area to 0.844137708436 (He did not compute the area)

+### H. Meschkowski H. Meschkowski, Ungelöste und unlösbare Probleme der Geometrie, Braunschweig 1960
+Computed the area of Sprague's cover and popularised the problem

 ### H.C.
 Hansen, 'A small universal cover of figures of unit diameter', Geom.
 Dedicata 4 (1975), 165-172.